2hoch64/svelte-pdfjs-viewer/README.md

 # Advanced PDF Viewer Svelte Component

-A powerful Svelte component for viewing and interacting with PDF documents using PDF.js.
-This component offers a full-featured PDF viewing experience, including advanced capabilities like form filling and annotations.
+A proof of concept Svelte component for viewing and interacting with PDF documents using PDF.js.
+This component demonstrates a full-featured PDF viewing experience, including advanced capabilities like form filling and annotations.
+It serves as an inspiration for others looking to implement similar functionality.

 ## Features